 - Asparagus: We recommend buying thinner asparagus stalks (as opposed to thick stalks) since they work better in this recipe.
 Be sure to purchase firm, straight stalks (not limp) with just a small amount of whitish color at the base.
 After rinsing and trimming, you'll chop into 2-inch chunks for easier eating in this recipe.

 - Sun-dried tomatoes: We love the flavor the sun-dried tomatoes add to this dish; however, you can skip if you like.
 We buy jarred sun-dried tomatoes, which you can typically find in the spice or pasta aisle.
 This recipe uses two tablespoons of sun-dried tomatoes, which is about 2 grams net carbs.
+You can replace the sun-dried tomatoes with chopped grape tomatoes if preferred.

 How to Make This Recipe